-Continental Stock Transfer & Trust Company 1 State Street, 30th Floor New York, NY 10004-1561

-Phone: +1 (212) 509-4000
+Continental Stock Transfer & Trust Company 1 State Street, 30th Floor New York, NY 10004-1561 Phone: +1 (212) 509-4000

-The Company's transfer agent is registered under the Securities Exchange Act of 1934 and is an authorized transfer agent subject to regulation by the U.S. Securities and Exchange Commission.
+The Company's transfer agent is registered under the Exchange Act and is an authorized transfer agent subject to regulation by the U.S. Securities and Exchange Commission.